 Executive Vice President, Missiles and Fire Control

-Frank A. St. John is Executive Vice President of Lockheed Martin’s Missiles and Fire Control (MFC) business area.
-MFC develops, manufactures and supports advanced combat, missile, rocket and energy systems and provides technical services and logistics support for military customers that include the U.S. Army, Navy, Air Force, Marine Corps, Special Operations Forces and dozens of foreign nations.
+Frank A. St. John is executive vice president of Missiles and Fire Control (MFC) for Lockheed Martin Corporation.
+MFC develops, manufactures and supports advanced combat, missile, rocket and energy systems and provides technical services and logistics support for military customers that include the U.S. Army, Navy, Air Force, Marine Corps, Special Operations Forces and dozens of nations.
 Commercial programs include products and services for the global civil nuclear power industry, microgrids, renewable energy solutions and energy storage.View Full Bio

 Full Spectrum Leadership